itpp-labs/pos-addons/pos_order_note/README.rst

  POS Advanced Order Notes
 ==========================

-Set predefined notes for separate product or entire order in POS
+* allows to add a note to entire order
+* allows to use predefined notes

 Credits
 =======